FAQs related to potential unified law school

-- Students could study law in two different urban areas, on the campus of two distinct public research universities.
+- Students could study law in two different urban areas, on the campuses of two distinct public research universities.

-- Student recruitment would be greatly enhanced by the unique and unprecedented programs of the combined law school.
+- Student recruitment would be enhanced by the unique and unprecedented programs of the partnered law schools.

 - Strengthening and expanding of the schools’ public service and community outreach programs, such as free clinics, CLE programs, and public educational programming.

 - Opportunities to expand influential research in areas that benefit the legal profession, justice system, and community in Northeast Ohio and beyond.

 - A higher national profile for the combined schools than they have as separate institutions.

 What is the process for exploring the partnership?